vinigalantine/dio-vehicle-api/README.md

 # DIO Vehicle API

-This is a simple portifolio project to showcase my knowledge in OOP, DDD, .NET, EntityFramework, Docker and others.
+This is a simple portfolio project to showcase my knowledge in OOP, DDD, .NET, EntityFramework, Docker and others.

 Also an activity for the DIO course that I'm doing.
 Later I'll document it more.